 Chicken Penne Pasta is a one pan dinner recipe that always satisfies!
 Tender bites of penne are tossed with chicken, spinach and tomatoes in the best creamy sauce.
 It's an easy dinner recipe that's loaded with protein, nutrients and tons of flavor.

-In a large skillet, heat oil over medium-high heat.
-Sprinkle chicken with seasoning salt and sear each side for about 2-3 minutes until golden.
+Heat the oil in a large saucepan over medium-high heat.
+Season the chicken with seasoning salt and sear each side for about 2 to 3 minutes, until golden.

-Add garlic, basil, oregano, salt, thyme, and chili flakes and and cook 1 minute.
+Add the garlic, basil, oregano, salt, thyme, and chili flakes to the pan and cook for 1 minute.

-Add broth, tomatoes, and penne pasta.
-Bring to a simmer over high heat, then reduce heat to medium-low, cover and cook until pasta is al dente (about 9-10 minutes).
+Add the broth, tomatoes, and pasta, and press the pasta into the liquid.
+Bring to a simmer over high heat, then reduce the heat to medium-low and cover.
+Cook, stirring often, about 9 to 10 minutes, until the pasta is al dente.

 Video